 Computer Science is More Than Coding

-Computer science is not just about building computers or writing computer programs (we call this programming, or coding).
+Computer science is not just about building computers or writing computer programs (we call this programming or coding).
 Did you know that much of computer science education is “unplugged”, meaning taught without a screen?
 The study of computer science includes understanding technology’s impacts on society and being able to formulate both problems and solutions in ways that a computer can process.
-The majority of problems in computer science can be solved with just a pencil, paper!
+The majority of problems in computer science can be solved with just a pencil and paper!

 At the secondary level, we continue to foster computational thinking skills while also shifting to a more technical definition of computer science.
 For grades 6-12, we define computer science as the study of computers and algorithmic processes, including their principles, hardware and software designs, implementation, and the impact on society.